-It wasn’t until I moved across the country, from Seattle to New York, I realized these relationships made me feel part of a community and how necessary that was to my mental health.
+It wasn’t until the COVID-19 pandemic, I realized these relationships made me feel part of a community and how necessary that was to my mental health.

 It turns out, research backs up that feeling.
 Studies have shown that the “low-stakes, casual friendships” or “weak ties” in our lives are actually linked to emotional and social wellbeing.

 As reported by the New York Times, “the more weak ties a person has, (neighbors, a barista at the neighborhood coffee shop or fellow members in a spin class), the happier they feel.”